INTERNET ACCESS FOR VISITORS

 The Office of Telecommunications Authority is also making provision for broadband wireless access via Wi-Max, a much more powerful version of Wi-Fi where a single transmission tower can provide wireless Internet up to 48km away.
 Licences were due to be auctioned in autumn 2008 with services rolled out during the following two years although as at April 2012 no Wi-Max services were available and it appeared little progress had been mad.

-Free wireless access was made available for tenants in the communal areas of about 120 public rental housing estates of the Housing Authority in January 2008.
+Free wireless access was made available for tenants in the communal areas of about 120 public rental housing estates of the Housing Authority in January 2008

-In the meantime Broadband Internet terminals which are free to use for visitors are fairly widely available in Hong Kong at a number of locations including the following;
+Broadband Internet terminals which are free to use for visitors are fairly widely available in Hong Kong at a number of locations including the following;

 PUBLIC LIBRARIES (FREE FIXED INTERNET TERMINALS)

 In addition to providing free wireless internet there are over 1600 fixed public access Internet terminals in public libraries available for visitors to use.
 Hong Kong Central Library in Causeway Bay (opposite Victoria Park) has 470 terminals with around 20 on the ground floor which visitors can reserve for either a one hour or two hour session by calling in at the library.
 If no terminal is immediately available advance reservations for later the same day can be made, if terminals are available, or alternatively for another day.
 The Central Library is open from 10am to 9pm every day except Wednesday when opening hours are 1pm to 9pm.
 City Hall Public Library has 87 terminals and Kowloon Public Library has 67 terminals.
-Opening times at most major libraries have been extended since April 2009 but some of the smaller libraries close on one day every week.
+Opening times at most major libraries have been extended in recent years but some of the smaller libraries close on one day every week.
 Visitors can use terminals where available at any public library and the full list of libraries with public terminals is detailed below and addresses, location maps and opening times can be found here;

 Additionally the following libraries also have Express Internet Terminals where no reservation is allowed and access is limited to 15 minutes to enable users to quickly check e-mails and surf the Internet;